 How many votes will I get?

-The number of votes you receive is based on your subscription level and how long you've been with the site.
+The number of votes you receive is based on hours played, account age, and length of time spent subscribed.

 How do I add my support to an idea?

 There is a gray "up arrow" next to the topic name in the forum listing.
 Click that arrow to vote for the idea.
 Likewise, to remove your vote, click the green arrow next to a suggestion you've already voted for.
 You can change your votes at any time and as often as you'd like.
 You can add a maximum of one vote per suggestion.

 I have an idea.
 How do I submit a new suggestion?

 Just click the Post New Topic button in the forum as usual.
 Note that this will use one of your votes.
 If you later remove your vote from your suggestion, and the suggestion falls to a score of 0, then that suggestion will be automatically closed.
 So at least one person has to vote for an idea for it to stay active.

 Your suggestion has 30 days to get at least 10 votes.
 After day 30, suggestions with less than 10 votes will be closed, and the votes will be refunded.
 Suggestions that have at least 10 votes will stay open indefinitely, ready for additional comments.